EFT Tapping for Anxiety Before Bed

 Frequently Asked Questions

-How does EFT tapping help anxiety before bed?
+Can EFT help anxiety before bed?

-Can EFT help with racing thoughts at bedtime?
+Can EFT help racing thoughts at bedtime?

-How long should I tap before sleep?
+How long should I tap before bed?

 Closing Thoughts